 - OSMF board acceptance review.
-We went through several cycles of presenting earlier versions of this proposal document to the board and answering and refining from comments and concerns raised. - OSMF board acceptance (THIS NEEDS EDITING TO SUIT ACTUAL CIRCUMSTANCE) - OSMF members review.
-NOW. - OSMF members vote. - OSM contributors able to agree to switch their contributions to the new license.
+We went through several cycles of presenting earlier versions of this proposal document to the board and answering and refining from comments and concerns raised.

+- OSMF board acceptance of this proposal.

+- OSMF members review, NOW,

+- OSMF members vote.

+- OSM contributors able to agree to switch their contributions to the new license.